jokerhung/vietnamese_anpr_server/README.md

 - **Pretrained model** provided in ./model folder in this repo

-- **Download yolov5 (old version) from this link:** [yolov5 - google drive](https://drive.google.com/file/d/1g1u7M4NmWDsMGOppHocgBKjbwtDA-uIu/view?usp=sharing)

-- Copy yolov5 folder to project folder
+- unzip yolov5.zip folder to project folder

 ## Run License Plate Recognition